 -Crooked teeth or dental work that has become defective

-You can link directly to the American Academy of Periodontology website and take their Periodontal Disease Risk Assessment Test.
-This tool will provide you with more information about gum disease and its risk factors
+If any of these risk factors or symptoms apply to you, visit the American Academy of Periodontology website and take their Periodontal Disease Risk Assessment Test.
+This tool will provide you with more information about gum disease and its risk factors.

 As a patient at Madison Family Dental, your dental healthcare team (your dentist, your hygienist, and sometimes a periodontist) will annually measure your gum tissue health and recommend appropriate therapy when needed.